dougabugg/python-recursive-descent-parser/README.md

 # match a combination of rules and strings
 c.contact_info = "contact_info(" + (c.email | c.phone) + ")"
 ```
+Define rules using built-in python types and operators, like sets, strings, add, and bitwise-or, and assign them as attributes on the context object.

 Finally, lets test our grammar.
 ```py